klen/py-frameworks-bench/README.md

 * virtualenv
 * python3.6 (the benchmarks should be run with this version of Python)

+### On Ununtu 16.04 python 3.6 is required and can be installed for example from the deadsnakes ppa:

+    sudo add-apt-repository ppa:deadsnakes/ppa
+    sudo apt-get update

-### On an ununtu 17.04 one or more of the following can be used to install the tools:
+### The benchmark needs the following tools:

     sudo apt-get install python3.6 python3.6-dev python3-virtualenv virtualenv build-essential docker.io wrk